bigscience-workshop/model_card/README.md

-The following table shows the further distribution of Niger Congo and Indic languages.
+The following table shows the further distribution of Niger-Congo and Indic languages in the training data.
 <details>
 <summary>Click to expand</summary><br/>